charlenetolentino/mattsnotes/201-main/reading-12.md

     <canvas id="cookie-sales" width="600" height="400"></canvas>

 Inside the JS you will be creating data and one way to do so is by making an Object.
-Depending what chart you want to create the data needed will look different.
+Depending Who chart you want to create the data needed will look different.

 Reference this link to learn the diffrence : [Reading 12 Chart Article](https://www.webdesignerdepot.com/2013/11/easily-create-stunning-animated-charts-with-chart-js/)